rezashamji/ToolUniverse/docs/guide/building_ai_scientists/gemini_cli.rst

 **Important Configuration Notes**:

-- Replace `/path/to/your/gemini_running_env` with your actual absolute path to your gemini running folder
+- Replace `/path/to/tooluniverse-env` with your actual ToolUniverse working directory
+- The working directory is where uv will create and manage the virtual environment (`.venv`)
 - The path should point to the directory where your Gemini CLI environment is set up
 - Use absolute paths for better reliability